The Question That Changes Everything

 Scenario A: The Calvinist Is Wrong

-The consequence of this error, if it is an error, appears to be minimal.
-The person believed God was more sovereign than He is.
-They rested in a grace they thought was more complete than it actually is.
+The consequence appears minimal.
+The person rested in grace they thought was more complete than it is.
 They lived in gratitude for a salvation they thought was entirely God's gift.
-What is the eternal cost of that misunderstanding?
+Is that damnable?

 Scenario B: The Arminian Is Wrong